amar-jay/first_rl/multi_armed_bandit/README.md

 ### Stategies

-- $\epsilon$-greedy strategy: works for stationary reward distribution (on addition of another parameter it affects the rewards distribution significantly)
+- **$\epsilon$-greedy strategy**: works for stationary reward distribution (on addition of another parameter it affects the rewards distribution significantly)

   ```python
   counts = zeros(no_of_arms) # counts is table of (action/arm, frequency)